bigcommerce/big-design/README.md

 ### Documentation

-You can find the documentation and examples on our [docs page](https://bigcommerce.github.io/big-design).
+You can find documentation and examples on our [docs page](https://bigcommerce.github.io/big-design).

 ### Quick start guide